Hallie-Johnson/theb-man/README.md

 ---

 ### 💾 Save File Information
 This game uses an auto-save feature.
-Progress is saved upon upgrading your character, decrypting clues, or successful completion of a level.
+Progress is saved upon upgrading your character or successful completion of a level.
 To manually save, refer to the in-game settings.

 Windows Save File location: **C:\Users\[YOUR USERNAME]\AppData\Local\Summer_Game**